NottingHack/members-guide/health-and-safety.rst

 Safety equipment (PPE) is readily available within the workshop; a range of PPE such as goggles, gloves, face masks, and other such items are kept ready for use by all members and topped up on a regular basis.

+Additionally, a lone worker alarm with emergency buttons are provided next to the safety equipment.
+If you are working in the space on your own, it is good practice to keep one of these buttons on you so that you can call for help if needed.
+Please replace it when you are finished.
+If pressed, the alarm will call a number of members who live close by.

 When in doubt about another member's safety do approach them to discuss it, or raise it with the `Safety Team`__.
 Every Hackspace member has the right and responsibility to challenge unsafe behaviours.

 The following quote provides good guidance on workshop safety: